Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 - [ ] Finish all doc strings, returns type values and comments in the code
 - [ ] Make the model class diagram match the new model classes
 - [ ] Make the layered class diagram match the code
 - [ ] Check all boxes in the Requirements list in the Design report
+- [ ] Change Priority values, need to be Emergency, now and soon as possible